Research and developement

 Keynote address, Xi’An Technology Summit, 2933.

 It was no secret that Stelkov was becoming increasingly frustrated by the bureaucratic burdens of her positions.
 Her scientific achievements and technical prowess were not met with enthusiasm by all.
 Strelkov was always a strong vocal opponent of the growing autocratic elements within the UEE.
 She has the infamous distinction of being the only UEE science executive that has survived two assassination attempts.
-Always seeking new adventures, Strelkov accepted a new challenge as the first Chief Research & Development Officer of the fledgling Aurora Republic Science Department.
+Always seeking new adventures, Strelkov accepted a new challenge as the first Chief Research & Development Officer of the fledgling Aurora Republic Science Agency.